Message to My Girl

 "Message to My Girl" is a song by New Zealand art rock group Split Enz.
-It was released in January 1984 as the second single from their ninth studio album Conflicting Emotions.
+It was released in January 1984 as the second single from their album Conflicting Emotions.

-In 2001 the song was voted by members of APRA as the 36th best New Zealand song of the 20th century.
+In 2001, the song was voted by members of APRA as the 36th best New Zealand song of the 20th century.

-During the 2006 Split Enz tour, Neil dedicated the song to his wife Sharon.
+During the 2006 Split Enz tour, Neil Finn dedicated the song to his wife Sharon.